jumpcredit/SNAP-BBCE-History/README.md

 percent of FPG.
 (Massachusetts)

 ### Other Notes
+- Louisiana increased their BBCE income limit from 130% to 200% on [July 1, 2022](http://www.dss.louisiana.gov/news/as-extra-snap-benefits-end-recipients-encouraged-to-update-info-assess-options), however this update does not appear in the BBCE dataset and is not included in the chart
 - Dataset may be missing changes between 2020-05 and 2022-06
 - Florida states 130% FPL in 2012-11, however has 200% FPL both a few months before and after
 - Arizona states 200% FPL in 2012-01 and 2012-11, however has 185% FPL both a few months before and after